What Is a Ground Source Heat Pump?

 5. Expansion Valve: The liquid refrigerant is depressurised, lowering its temperature, and sent back to the ground loop to restart the process.

-This process is remarkably efficient, often yielding a COP of 4.0 or higher, meaning 1 kW of electrical energy consumed by the compressor can deliver 4 kW or more of useful heat energy.
+This process is remarkably efficient, often yielding a COP of 4.5 or higher in 2026 models, meaning 1 kW of electrical energy consumed by the compressor can deliver 4.5 kW or more of useful heat energy.

 How Much Does a Ground Source Heat Pump Cost?

-The ground source heat pump Ireland cost is notably higher than for air source systems, primarily due to the extensive and costly groundwork required for the ground loop installation.
+The ground source heat pump Ireland cost in 2026 is higher than for air source systems, primarily due to the extensive groundwork required for the ground loop installation.

 Are Ground Source Heat Pumps Worth It?